UPSC Exam > UPSC Notes > Geology Optional Notes for UPSC > Modes of Preservation of Fossils

 Carbonization

-• This process affects the remaining organic material, leading to the release of volatile compounds.
+• Process: When soft tissues are rapidly buried in calm water, they undergo pressure and temperature changes during lithification.
+This process affects the remaining organic material, leading to the release of volatile compounds.

-• Carbonization can preserve intricate details of delicate soft tissues, such as individual cell structures in plants, fish scales, insect wings, and even internal organs.
+• Preservation: Carbonization can preserve intricate details of delicate soft tissues, such as individual cell structures in plants, fish scales, insect wings, and even internal organs.

 Replacement

-• Under high pressure and temperature deep within the Earth's crust, fluids containing mobile chemical ions are released from sediments.
+• Process: Under high pressure and temperature deep within the Earth's crust, fluids containing mobile chemical ions are released from sediments.
+These fluids engage with buried fossils, causing the original mineral or organic material to dissolve entirely.

-• The dissolved material is then substituted with different ions that are deposited from the moving fluids.
+• Replacement: The dissolved material is then substituted with different ions that are deposited from the moving fluids.

 Recrystallization

-Internal molds
+Internal Molds

-• Internal molds are commonly found in bivalves, brachiopods, or snails with a single open chamber that allows sediment to fill the space.
+• Occurrence in Geology: Internal molds are often found in organisms like bivalves, brachiopods, or snails with a single open chamber that allows sediment to fill the space.
+This method of preservation can reveal details such as muscle scars, but identifying mollusks may be difficult without the original shell.

-• Geopetal Structures:
+Geopetal Structures:

-• Visual Clue Interpretation:
+Visual Clue Interpretation:

 External Molds